See here for a catalog sketching possible master's thesis projects related to machine learning and medical data analysis.

-Feel free to contact me if you're interested in doing a MSc project in medical machine learning.
+Feel free to contact me if you're interested in more details.

 Current MSc projects